GE Vernova Inc. $GEV Shares Bought by World Investment Advisors

-World Investment Advisors grew its holdings in GE Vernova Inc. (NYSE:GEV - Free Report) by 19.9% during the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 13,497 shares of the company's stock after purchasing an additional 2,241 shares during the period.
-World Investment Advisors' holdings in GE Vernova were worth $8,821,000 as of its most recent filing with the Securities & Exchange Commission.
+World Investment Advisors raised its position in GE Vernova Inc. (NYSE:GEV - Free Report) by 19.9% in the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 13,497 shares of the company's stock after acquiring an additional 2,241 shares during the quarter.
+World Investment Advisors' holdings in GE Vernova were worth $8,821,000 at the end of the most recent quarter.

-A number of other hedge funds have also modified their holdings of the business.
-Demming Financial Services Corp ADV purchased a new position in shares of GE Vernova during the 4th quarter worth approximately $238,000.
-Nalls Sherbakoff Group LLC acquired a new position in GE Vernova during the fourth quarter worth $903,000.
-DUTCH ASSET Corp purchased a new position in shares of GE Vernova during the fourth quarter worth $680,000.
-Corient Private Wealth LLC grew its stake in shares of GE Vernova by 27.9% in the fourth quarter.
-Corient Private Wealth LLC now owns 70,869 shares of the company's stock valued at $46,173,000 after buying an additional 15,450 shares in the last quarter.
-Finally, Auto Owners Insurance Co raised its holdings in shares of GE Vernova by 110,973.4% in the 4th quarter.
-Auto Owners Insurance Co now owns 34,858,156 shares of the company's stock valued at $2,278,224,000 after buying an additional 34,826,773 shares during the period.
+Several other large investors also recently bought and sold shares of the company.
+Brighton Jones LLC boosted its stake in shares of GE Vernova by 29.4% during the 4th quarter.
+Brighton Jones LLC now owns 3,315 shares of the company's stock valued at $1,091,000 after buying an additional 753 shares during the last quarter.
+Schnieders Capital Management LLC. boosted its stake in shares of GE Vernova by 1.7% during the 2nd quarter.
+Schnieders Capital Management LLC. now owns 1,564 shares of the company's stock valued at $828,000 after buying an additional 26 shares during the last quarter.
+Jump Financial LLC purchased a new position in shares of GE Vernova during the 2nd quarter valued at approximately $258,000.
+Ossiam purchased a new position in shares of GE Vernova during the 2nd quarter valued at approximately $42,000.
+Finally, Nebula Research & Development LLC boosted its stake in shares of GE Vernova by 23.9% during the 2nd quarter.
+Nebula Research & Development LLC now owns 1,674 shares of the company's stock valued at $886,000 after buying an additional 323 shares during the last quarter.

-GE Vernova (NYSE:GEV - Get Free Report) last issued its earnings results on Wednesday, April 22nd.
-The company reported $17.44 earnings per share for the quarter, topping the consensus estimate of $1.95 by $15.49.
-The business had revenue of $9.34 billion for the quarter, compared to analyst estimates of $9.19 billion.
-GE Vernova had a return on equity of 43.97% and a net margin of 23.81%.The business's quarterly revenue was up 17.0% on a year-over-year basis.
-During the same quarter last year, the company earned $0.91 EPS.
-On average, analysts forecast that GE Vernova Inc. will post 14.84 earnings per share for the current fiscal year.
+GE Vernova (NYSE:GEV - Get Free Report) last announced its quarterly earnings data on Wednesday, April 22nd.
+The company reported $17.44 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.95 by $15.49.
+GE Vernova had a return on equity of 43.97% and a net margin of 23.81%.The firm had revenue of $9.34 billion for the quarter, compared to analysts' expectations of $9.19 billion.
+During the same period last year, the business posted $0.91 earnings per share.
+The firm's revenue for the quarter was up 17.0% on a year-over-year basis.
+Equities research analysts forecast that GE Vernova Inc. will post 14.84 EPS for the current year.

-The business also recently announced a quarterly dividend, which was paid on Tuesday, April 14th.
-Stockholders of record on Tuesday, March 17th were issued a $0.50 dividend.
+The company also recently disclosed a quarterly dividend, which was paid on Tuesday, April 14th.
+Investors of record on Tuesday, March 17th were paid a dividend of $0.50 per share.
 The ex-dividend date was Tuesday, March 17th.
-This represents a $2.00 annualized dividend and a dividend yield of 0.2%.
-GE Vernova's dividend payout ratio is presently 5.83%.
+This represents a $2.00 annualized dividend and a yield of 0.2%.
+GE Vernova's dividend payout ratio (DPR) is 5.83%.

 (Free Report